Experiences as an English teacher in South Korea

 Teaching English in South Korea is a popular activity for recent graduates and it’s how a lot of English teachers we know started out.
 Following our blog of real experiences of English teachers in China, we put together real experiences from several others who have taught, or are teaching English in South Korea.

-Kelly taught in a kindergarten in Seoul
+Kelly had an interesting experience as an English teacher in a kindergarten in Seoul

 I taught English to 3-6 year olds in a kindergarten in the Gwanagu area of Seoul.
 I lived really close to my school, which was awesome.
 I could literally walk to work everyday.
 There was also a movie theatre and some nice restaurants in the area.
 This area is also a centralized area in Seoul, so I could pretty much get anywhere I wanted to go.